MESSAGE US ON OUR FACEBOOK PAGE: GLORIST FLOWER SHOP

 Tulipomania: The historic rise and fall of the "great tulip craze"

-The excitement persisted in the 1630s when notarized bills of sale for bulbs were issued, fraud and speculation were rampant, and what always happens with financial "bubbles" occurred.
-In 1637, there was an accident.
-Many wealthy traders became impoverished overnight, and prices eventually stabilized at a more reasonable level.
-Of course, none of this dampened the real demand, which sprang from people's admiration for the blooms' stunning beauty.
-Since then, the industrious Dutch have established one of the world's best-organized manufacturing and export businesses.
-In Holland, about nine billion flower bulbs are produced each year, with about 7 billion of them being shipped for a total export value of $3 billion.
-According to the Netherlands Flower Bulb Information Center, the United States is the largest importer of Dutch bulbs, with $130 million worth of Dutch bulbs imported every year (at wholesale).
+The excitement surrounding tulips persisted into the 1630s, with notarized bills of sale for bulbs and rampant fraud and speculation.
+However, in 1637, disaster struck.
+Many wealthy traders were suddenly impoverished overnight, and the tulip market experienced a dramatic collapse.
+Prices eventually stabilized at more reasonable levels.
+Nevertheless, the genuine admiration for the stunning beauty of tulip blooms remained unaffected.
+Since then, the industrious Dutch have established one of the world's most organized manufacturing and export businesses for flower bulbs.
+Each year, approximately nine billion flower bulbs are produced in Holland, with around seven billion of them being shipped for a total export value of $3 billion.
+According to the Netherlands Flower Bulb Information Center, the United States is the largest importer of Dutch bulbs, with an annual import value of $130 million (wholesale).